West Milton in Miami County, Ohio — The American Midwest (Great Lakes)

 The meeting house was built in 1881 on land given by David M. Coate and his wife, Mary Teague Coate.
 It was the first Friends Meeting House in America to have a steeple and a bell.
 London Yearly Meeting was so concerned with this worldly action, they sent a committee to wait on this meeting and help them on the right path.

 The Christian Education Building was constructed in 1962, on land formerly occupied by the parsonage which was moved to another portion of the property.

 Erected 1968 by The Childrens Department of West Milton Friends Sunday School.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured The Underground Railroad in West Milton (about 700 feet away, measured in a direct line); Charles Furnas 1880- 1941 (approx. ¼ mile away); West Milton Korean War Memorial (approx. 0.3 miles away); 1804 Quaker Meeting House (approx. 1.9 miles away); The Brick Wall (approx. 1.9 miles away); John Hoover (approx. 1.9 miles away); Hanktown (approx. 3.3 miles away); 1804 Iddings Log House (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+The Underground Railroad in West Milton (about 700 feet away, measured in a direct line); Charles Furnas 1880- 1941 (approx. ¼ mile away); West Milton Korean War Memorial (approx. 0.3 miles away); 1804 Quaker Meeting House (approx. 1.9 miles away); The Brick Wall (approx. 1.9 miles away); John Hoover (approx. 1.9 miles away); Hanktown (approx. 3.3 miles away); 1804 Iddings Log House (approx. 3.7 miles away).
 Touch for a list and map of all markers in West Milton.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 1,108 times since then and 18 times this year.
 Photos: 1, 2. submitted on April 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Christopher Busta-Peck was the editor who published this page.